Vegan cinnamon raisin almond flour bread! Lightly sweet, it is gluten-free, oil-free, and made with ease in 1 bowl.

 Happy baking, and here’s hoping you have lots of spring sunshine in your neck of the woods, too!

-- Bake in the preheated oven for 50 to 60 minutes until a toothpick inserted near the center comes out clean.
+Bake in the preheated oven for 40 to 45 minutes until a toothpick inserted near the center comes out clean.
 Cool in pan for 20 minutes, and then invert onto a cooling rack.
+Remove parchment paper.
 Cool completely before slicing.